BBC boss resigns over Boris Johnson loan - ExBulletin

 “Everything Conservative politicians touch turns into a waste.
 They are unfit to govern our great country,” he said, ahead of Britain’s local elections next Thursday.

-“Boris Johnson should never have been allowed to appoint Richard Sharp in the first place, and the worst thing is that Rishi Sunak failed to show leadership in firing him.”

-Sharp “did not disclose perceived potential conflicts of interest” to a committee of MPs reviewing his appointment by Johnson in early 2021, a senior lawyer’s investigation has found.
+The investigation by a senior lawyer found Sharp “failed to disclose perceived potential conflicts of interest” to a committee of MPs reviewing his appointment by Johnson in early 2021.

 “There is a risk of having the impression that Mr Sharp was recommended for nomination because he assisted (…) the former Prime Minister in a private financial matter”, noted lawyer Adam Heppinstall.